lenablechmann/tic-tac-toe-AI/README.md

 ## Specification
 - create a tic tac toe game in javascript, html, css
 - user should be player 1
-- AI (minimax algorithm) will be player 2
+- AI (minimax algorithm, which will recursively search the game tree) will be player 2
 - Mobile first minimalistic design with figma
 - use CSS grid and flexbox for layout
 - avoid global namespace polution by using the revealing module pattern